fordfrog/ruian2pgsql/README.md

 To do
 -----

-the list is currently empty
+List of planned features is at [wiki](https://github.com/fordfrog/ruian2pgsql/wiki).

 License
 -------